 This question came into our RV Lifestyle Facebook Group from Dorene, who asks: “Newbie here!
 What do you do about leaving a dog alone in an RV for a few hours?”

 ANSWER: With Bo, our Norwegian Elkhound, we use a technology tool to give us peace of mind that when Bo is in the RV and we are working out or out to dinner or taking a hike where pets are not allowed, that we can know that the temperature is safe for him.
-It’s called the Nimble Pet Safety Temperature Monitor.
-It’s made for RVers who worry about leaving a dog alone in an RV.
+It’s called the Nimble Pet Safety Temperature Monitor (now called Waggle).
+It's made for RVers who worry about leaving a dog alone in an RV.

 It uses a cell signal on the Verizon network to send me text alerts if the temperature exceeds the limits I set (85 degrees F).
 That way I can return to the RV and address the issue by turning on or adjusting the AC.
 The device also works through an app and I can call it up to display the RV interior temperature on demand.